telerik/ajax-docs/controls/calendar/functionality/customizing-the-day-matrix.md

-By default, **RadCalendar** lays out its day matrix like an ordinary calendar, with 7 columns (one for each day of the week) and 6 rows (the maximum number of weeks needed in a month).
+By default, the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) lays out its day matrix like an ordinary calendar, with 7 columns (one for each day of the week) and 6 rows (the maximum number of weeks needed in a month).
 You can change this default layout using two properties: **Orientation** and **MonthLayout**.

 ## Horizontal orientation